tan-zhuoting/Final-Project/README.md

 - Today I made big progress in the building feature of Degrees of unsaturation(DU) calculations.
 I was able to solve the problem of repeated elements and added them up.
 - I will look for ways to make these calculations more efficient and also start working on the IR feature.
 Maybe creating an output file for that, too?

+### Day 5
+- I found so many issue in my codes and tried my best to tackle each of them.
+I eventually got to the point that everthing works fine.
+I found that sometimes my calculation results are off by a good amount, but I think I found that the problem is at where I placed the loop and have the declarition of variables.
+- I added error input senario to make it not going to infinite loop if there is a wrong input or empty input.
+- Up to this point, `DU calculation`for the choice `b` is completely finished.